 - Negotiate.
 This is where you want a good real estate agent on your side.
 Work with the home inspector and the real estate agent to get all the paperwork in order.
 Make sure that all of the inspections are set up.

 - Scrimp on Utilities.
 Arrange to have the utilities shut off before you vacate.
-Set up mail forwarding through the post office- usually they will continue for a year, giving you time to file for change of address.
+Set up mail forwarding through the post office- usually they will continue for a year, giving you time to file for a change of address.

 With a little forethought and planning, putting a house on the market doesn’t have to break the bank.
 Focus first on creating your plan, finding the right realtor, and put yourself in the buyer’s shoes to find the changes you can make that will make the most difference.